 Activities associated with applications that are located within Tier II catchments may be subject to Tier II Review.
 Please refer to the Tier II webmap

 Tier II webmap.
 On the map you can enter a location to see if it is within a Tier II catchment, and determine assimilative capacity status.
 Please refer to the Tier II Review: Nontidal Wetlands and Waterway Construction

 web page for more information.

-Q: Will the Wetlands and Waterways Program conduct a Pre-Application meeting?
+Q: Will the Wetlands and Waterways Protection Program conduct a Pre-Application meeting?

 A: Yes, Pre-Application meetings are strongly encouraged to help expedite the permitting process and better ensure that any issues are addressed early in the process.
 Please be prepared to present all available project information at the Pre-Application meeting.
 To schedule a Pre-Application meeting please go to the link below, complete and submit the Pre-Application form.
 You will be contacted by a Project Reviewer to set-up an appointment.

 Q: Who is my Project Reviewer or who can I contact with questions?

 A: Please refer to the following link to find contacts for the Wetlands and Waterways Program who will be happy to assist you with any questions regarding an existing or proposed project.

 Q: I would like to construct a Living Shoreline or have a Living Shoreline at my property and need advice on how to design it and/or how to properly maintain it.
 Who can I contact for assistance?